Percona-Lab/mongodb_consistent_backup/README.rst

 `ZBackup <http://zbackup.org/>`__ *(with LZMA compression)* is an optional archive method for mongodb_consistent_backup.
 This archive method significantly reduces disk usage for backups via de-duplication and compression.

-ZBackup offers block de-duplication and compression of backups and optionally supports AES-128 encryption at rest.
+ZBackup offers block de-duplication and compression of backups and optionally supports AES-128 *(CBC mode with PKCS#7 padding)* encryption at rest.
 The ZBackup archive method causes backups to be stored via ZBackup at archive time.

 To enable, ZBackup must be installed on your system and the 'archive.method' config file variable *(or --archive.method flag=)* must be set to 'zbackup'.